gkudelis/gkudelis.github.io/posts/_prime-number-generator.md

 tags: python, generators
 ---

-A while ago I read [this fantastic paper](https://www.cs.hmc.edu/~oneill/papers/Sieve-JFP.pdf) by [Melissa E. O'Neill](https://www.cs.hmc.edu/~oneill/) where the author explains how the algorithm that is often portrayed in introductory texts on functional programming as the lazy functional implementation of Sieve of Eratosthenes is actually not the sieve and is actually even worse than trial division (testing numbers by checking if any prime already found divides them).
+A while ago I read [The Genuine Sieve of Eratosthenes](https://www.cs.hmc.edu/~oneill/papers/Sieve-JFP.pdf) paper by [Melissa E. O'Neill](https://www.cs.hmc.edu/~oneill/) where the author explains how the algorithm that is often portrayed in introductory texts on functional programming as the lazy functional implementation of Sieve of Eratosthenes is actually not the sieve and is actually even worse than trial division (testing numbers by checking if any prime already found divides them).
 She then outlines and implements an algorithm that is actually a lazy and functional sieve and uses that to show how important the choice of a suitable datastructure can be for performance.

 After reading the paper I wrote a quick implementation of the algorithm in